 Not only are the total number of books different, but their order is different.
 Modern translations have Malachi as the last book in the Old Testament, while the last book of the Hebrew Old Testament is 2 Chronicles.

-What makes this fascinating is that the last verse of the Bible according to the Hebrew Scriptures is actually a question about who would go up to build God’s house in Jerusalem (2 Chronicles 36:23).
-The answer is contained in Matthew 1:1, which is the first verse of the New Testament.
+What makes this fascinating is that the last verse of the Bible according to the Hebrew Scriptures contains a question about who would go up to build God’s house in Jerusalem (2 Chronicles 36:23).
+The ultimate answer (Jesus Christ) is contained in Matthew 1:1, which is the first verse of the New Testament.

 That is not a mere coincidence.
 It shows that there is continuity between the Old and New Testaments.
 The New Testament is the continuation of the inspired Word of God for us today.